dimstav23/gdpr-logger/README.md

-# Tamperproof Logging System for GDPR-compliant Key-Value Stores
+# Secure and Tamperproof Logging System for GDPR-compliant Key-Value Stores

 ## Overview

-This bachelor thesis presents a high-performance, tamper-evident logging system designed to support secure, auditable transaction logging in environments where data protection and regulatory compliance—such as GDPR—are essential.
-The system acts as a standalone component that can be integrated into a wide range of data processing infrastructures, including key-value store proxies.
-Designed for low-latency, high-throughput environments, it collects structured log entries from external sources and appends them to an immutable, append-only storage format.
-Each entry is cryptographically secured to ensure confidentiality and tamper detection, supporting audit trails while maintaining performance.
+This bachelor thesis presents a **secure**, **tamper-evident**, **performant** and **modular** logging system for GDPR compliance.
+Its impact lies in:

+- Enabling verifiable audit trails with minimal integration effort
+- Supporting GDPR accountability with high performance
+- Laying the groundwork for future improvements (e.g. key management, export)

 ![System figure](assets/systemfigure.svg)